 Cholesterol is a wax-like substance that can be found naturally in our blood and is predominantly produced in our liver.
-It can also be found in food items like red meats, butter, eggs and cheese with a high fat content.
-While cholesterol in the right quantities is essential for maintaining good health, it does just the opposite when the level of it is too high.
+It can also be found in food items like red meats, butter, eggs, and cheese with high-fat content.
+While cholesterol in the right quantities is essential for maintaining good health, it does just the opposite when its level is too high.
 It is definitely the leading cause of coronary heart disease that is spreading throughout the globe.

 But with the rise of heart disease, people have become alerted on how to reduce their cholesterol levels and stay healthy.
 So here are 5 healthy lifestyle tips that will help you stay fit.

 Exercising is generally good for your health.
 From weight loss training to strengthening and stability improvement, any form of activity that you would genuinely enjoy doing is beneficial to your health.
 A moderate level of activeness throughout the week can help raise the HDL or good cholesterol in your system.
-If you have any pre-existing conditions that will prevent you from working out, speak with your local GP and see if working out at least for 30 minutes five or less days a week is possible.
+If you have any pre-existing conditions that will prevent you from working out, speak with your local GP and see if working out at least for 30 minutes five or fewer days a week is possible.
 If you are healthy you should be able to work out even at high intensity for at least 20 minutes three times a week.
-In addition to losing weight and cholesterol you will also improve your stamina, agility and immunity.
+In addition to losing weight and cholesterol, you will also improve your stamina, agility, and immunity.
 Remember that you don’t have to always go to the gym.
-Swimming, dancing or playing your favourite sport are all great ways to exercise and stay fit
+Swimming, dancing or playing your favourite sport are all great ways to exercise and stay fit.

-Smoking is bad for your health in general and in addition it helps to increase the bad cholesterol in your body too!
-When you stop smoking the good cholesterol or HDL starts increasing and within a year of smoking, it has been studied, that your risk of heart disease will be lowered by more than half of what it would have been, if you had continued smoking.
+Smoking is bad for your health in general and in addition, it helps to increase the bad cholesterol in your body too!
+When you stop smoking the good cholesterol or HDL starts increasing and within a year of smoking, it has been studied, that your risk of heart disease will be lowered by more than half of what it would have been if you had continued smoking.

 (Source: Journal of the American College of Cardiology http://www.onlinejacc.org/content/70/17/2171)